-A few words on confirm-shaming
+A few choice words on confirm-shaming

-Exposing one of the most shameful deceptive patterns in design
+Exposing one of the most shameful deceptive patterns in design and writing

 "No thanks, I like to make bad choices"